Toufik-BHM/Top-10-Ethereum-NFTs-with-Dune-Analytics-API/README.md

 This python script integrates with the Dune Analytics API to retrieve data about the top 10 NFT collections by volume within a specified date range.
 It prompts the user to input the start and end dates for the query, loads the DUNE API key from a `.env` file, and runs the query using the `dune_client` library.
 It then displays the results DataFrame and creates visualizations using Seaborn for better data representation.

-You can find the sql query that this script runs in `SQL QUERY/query_sql` file.
+You can find the sql query that this script runs in `sql query/query_sql.sql` file.

 ## Dependencies

-To run the script `script.py`, you need to install the following dependencies:
+To run the script `src/script.py`, you need to install the following dependencies:

 ### Python Packages